Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

     As a First Time Visitor, I want to:

     1. Quickly understand the service being provided by England Cricket Tickets and how I can interact with the service.
-    2. Be able to easily browse the various Tours and select which match I am interested in
+    2. Be able to easily browse the various Tours and select which Match I am interested in
-    3. Having selected match, I want to choose where I want to sit and which days I would like to attend, as well as the number of tickets.
+    3. Having selected a Match, I want to choose where I want to sit and which days I would like to attend, as well as the number of tickets.
     4. Use my credit card to make an online payment, and receive an email to let me know that my payment has gone through.
-    5. Register to the website to receive any offers
+    5. Register to the website to receive any offers.
     6. Find the answers to any questions that I may have, and contact the company if I can't find them online.

 -   #### Frequent User Goals